Hisar (Tajikistan): History

+Only after the signing of the conclusion of the Russian conquest of Bukhara with the signing of "Russian-Bukharan treaty of 1868", and with Russian military aid, was Bukhara able to reintegrate Hisar into its domain.
+With the dissolution of Bukhara and the National delimitation in the Soviet Union, the region (and Eastern Bukhara as a whole) was again separated and it officially became the core of the Tajik ASSR.
+The process was a result of practical consideration, as the Eastern half of Bukhara Emirate was more remote, more feudal, and less economically developed than the Western half (where the capital Bukhara was located), as well as the emergence of Tajik national identity, its divergence and clash with Uzbek national identity, and the result of intense debates and mutual compromise between the two emerging respective Tajik and Uzbek intelligentsias.

 Hisar was made a city on June 26, 1993.

 Subdivisions

 Before ca. 2018, Hisar was the seat of Hisar District, which covered the rural part of the present city of Hisar isor.
 The city of Hisar covers Hisar proper, the town Sharora and ten jamoats.
 These are as follows:

 Geography

 Climate

 Hisar has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature is 14.1 °C. The hottest month is July with an average temperature of 23.9 °C and the coolest January with an average temperature of 1.7 °C. The average annual precipitation is 568 mm and there is an average of 90.5 days with precipitation.
 The wettest month is March with an average of 107.2 mm of precipitation and the driest month is August with an average of 0.8 mm.